The following information is for educational purposes only.

 Vaginal steams were featured in Whole Living magazine and the Los Angeles Times and are a pricey service option offered in some health spas (usually between $20-$75).
 Doing a vaginal steam at home is convenient and inexpensive.
 Doing the steam at home shouldn’t cost more than a couple of dollars for the herbs, or free if you collect your own herbs.
 And it is nice to stay in the comfort of your own home and not have to drive or go out in the cold after a treatment.
 But then again, maybe you need to go to a spa for some peace and quiet if you can’t make it happen at home.
 Go for it- pamper yourself, I’m sure the experience is divine and it’s also nice to have someone take care of the details.
 You may also look up Korean spas in your area for affordable steaming options.

-If you are going to steam at home, you have a few options on what to use for a steaming chair.
-I have the U-Shape Shower Chair with Adjustable Legs.
-It’s not as pretty as the chairs that are designed to be vaginal steam chairs, but it is convenient with the adjustable legs (I lower the legs to the lowest setting) and are affordable at $39.99.
+If you’re going to steam at home, you have a few options on what to use for a steaming chair.
+I have this one: .
+It’s not as pretty as the chairs that are designed to be vaginal steam chairs, but it’s convenient with the adjustable legs (I lower the legs to the lowest setting).
 I love mine.
-I wouldn’t get one with a back since it’s not as convenient for keeping the steam in, plus you will be sitting towards the front of the stool.
+The back is removable, which is convenient for wrapping the blanket all the way around the chair to keep the steam in.
+You can also put hand towels on the seat for extra comfort.